Pediatric Hypocalcemia

 The definition of hypocalcemia is based on both gestational and postnatal age in neonates and is different for children.
 Calcium data are presented as both mg/dL and mmol/L (1 mg/dL = 0.25 mmol/L).

-In children, hypocalcemia is defined as a total serum calcium concentration less than 2.1 mmol/L (8.5 mg/dL).
+In children, hypocalcemia is defined as a total serum calcium concentration of less than 2.1 mmol/L (8.5 mg/dL).

 Calcium metabolism and function

 Serum calcium is present in two forms: the free (ionized) and the bound form.
 Only about 50% of circulating calcium is present in the physiologically free form.
 The rest is either bound to proteins (40%) or complexed (10%) with bicarbonate, citrate, and phosphate.
-The ionized calcium level varies based on the level of serum albumin, blood pH, serum phosphate, magnesium, and bicarbonate levels, the administration of transfused blood containing citrate and free fatty acid content in total parenteral nutrition.
+The ionized calcium level varies based on the level of serum albumin; blood pH; serum phosphate, magnesium, and bicarbonate levels; the administration of transfused blood containing citrate; and free fatty acid content in total parenteral nutrition.
 The normal range for ionized calcium is 1-1.25 mmol/L (4-5 mg/dL).

 The concentration of calcium in the serum is critical to many important biologic functions, including the following: